DiPierroLab/Douglas/README.md

+Before starting to follow the pipeline outlined below, create a new conda environment.

+1. Install anaconda or miniconda onto your supercomputer or less favorably your local machine.
+I used Python 3.8.13.

+2. Run the following command:
+conda create --name environmentName --file ./requirements_conda.txt

+Next, adjust the paths in the .py files.

+The codes are written to be ran on a supercomputer using slurm.

 We seek to sample the canonical ensemble for two interacting polymer chains with 2500 beads each.

 1. Generate a sequence of chromatin types (A or B) and a sequences of pairing types (T, L, or N) for each chain.
 Do this by running an appropriate script from 1_make_sequences.
 To make your own script, edit and run one of those provided.